Last Updated on November 20, 2022

 Panajachel – Buy souvenirs and eat Gringo food

-You can eat any international cuisine, rent kayaks, hike to the nearby village of Santa Catarina Palopo or visit the famous Sunday market in Solola – located on top of the mountain and the spot for breathtaking vistas.
+You can eat international food, rent kayaks, hike to the nearby village of Santa Catarina Palopo or visit the famous Sunday market in Solola – located on top of the mountain and the spot for breathtaking vistas.

 Where to eat in Panajachel:

-- Bombay (excellent international vegetarian cuisine), any of the restaurants right by the lake for cheap breakfast and stunning views
+- Delhi 6 (vegetarian options), any of the restaurants right by the lake for cheap breakfast and stunning views

 - Tuscani for Italian food